-Last updated on 10 July 2020
+Last updated on 10 May 2021

-Holy.
-Fucking.
-Metal.
-Cow.
+By the Holy Fucking Metal Cow.
 Where did this one come from?
 And is it really metal?
 Not quite.

 Now, let’s have a care.

-But don’t let that deter you from the rest of the offering: By and large Jupiter Hollow forcefully commit a Progressive Rock style that is well on its way to the top.
+But don’t let that deter you from the rest of the offering.
+By and large, Jupiter Hollow forcefully commit a Progressive Rock style that is well on its way to the top.
 No doubt about it.

 Label: Self-Released | Web: Official Site